 In Vermont and other parts of the northeastern United States, Borrelia miyamotoi is likely transmitted to humans by the bite of an infected blacklegged tick (Ixodes scapularis).
 This is the same tick that transmits Lyme disease, anaplasmosis, babesiosis and Powassan virus.

 The best way to prevent a Borrelia miyamotoi infection is to prevent tick bites.
-For more information on tick bite prevention, please click here.

 The Health Department began surveillance for Borrelia miyamotoi in 2016 when the first infection in a Vermont resident was reported.
 Like other tickborne diseases, each reported Borrelia miyamotoi infection is investigated by the Department.
 To date, fewer than 10 Borrelia miyamotoi infections in Vermont residents have been reported.